Percy Helton

 Percy Alfred Helton (January 31, 1894 - September 11, 1971) was an American stage, film, and television actor.
 He was one of the most familiar faces and voices in Hollywood of the 1950s.

 Career

 Helton was born in Manhattan.
 He began acting at the age of two, appearing in vaudeville acts with his British-born father William Alfred "Alf" Helton.
 He was a cast member in the Broadway production of Julie BonBon (1906).
 Helton performed in stock theater and the Broadway plays The Poor Nut and To the Ladies.

-Helton joined the United States Army in World War I. Deployed to Europe with the American Expeditionary Forces, he was awarded the Distinguished Service Cross for his duty with the 77th Infantry Division's 305th Field Artillery.
+Helton joined the U.S. Army during World War I. Deployed to Europe with the American Expeditionary Forces, he was awarded the Distinguished Service Cross for his duty with the 77th Infantry Division's 305th Field Artillery.
 During his time in the Army he was a member of the Argonne Players, a company of actors in the 77th Division who entertained other soldiers.